Is there a lazy way to learn French?

 There are two versions of this audiobook available on Book d’Oreille, as linked above.
 I prefer the one by Alain Lawrence, because his speech is very accessible to the French language learner.

-This novel makes use of complex language, so it’s a good pick for more advanced French learners who want to expand their vocabulary and exposure to really interesting stylistic phrases unique to Madame Bovary (coined as “Bovarysmes”), such as “plate comme un trottoir de rue” (roughly, “boring as a sidewalk”).
+This novel makes use of complex language, so it’s a good pick for more advanced French learners who want to expand their vocabulary and gain exposure to really interesting stylistic phrases unique to Madame Bovary (coined as “Bovarysmes”), such as “plate comme un trottoir de rue” (roughly, “boring as a sidewalk”).

 Audiobooks in French Translation